Susan Fleming: Personal life

 Fleming became active in local community affairs, was the first woman on the board of College of the Desert and was elected to the Palm Springs Unified School District Board of Education.

 Harpo Marx died at age 75 on September 28, 1964, their 28th wedding anniversary.
 Following his death, Fleming became more involved in local activities, including the local League of Women Voters.
 She became an advisory planning commissioner for Rancho Mirage, California, and headed an organization dedicated to preserving development on the fragile desert hillsides.
 She served a total of 18 years on the district board of education and ran and lost in a campaign for the California State Assembly.
 Honoring her contributions, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to her in 2002.

 In a 1981 decision later overruled by the United States Court of Appeals for the Second Circuit in a case brought by Fleming, federal judge William C. Conner ruled that the producers of A Day in Hollywood / A Night in the Ukraine had improperly used the Marx Brothers characters in their Broadway theatre production and that the publicity rights of the comedians, even after their deaths, overrode the First Amendment issues raised by the show's creators.
 In April 1980, Conner refused to issue a preliminary injunction and allowed producer Alexander H. Cohen to open the show as planned.

 Death

 Fleming outlived Marx by almost forty years during which she was an artist and activist in the Palm Springs area.
 She died at age 94 on December 22, 2002, of a heart attack at Eisenhower Medical Center in Rancho Mirage.
-She died on the same day as her friend, Mary De Vithas, Chico Marx's second wife.
+She died on the same day as her close friend, Mary De Vithas, her brother-in-law Chico Marx's second wife.